Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Introduction

 The rest of this paper is organized as follows: The overlay system model and the underlying assumptions are presented in Section \ref{Overlay_System_Model}.
 In Section \ref{Problem_Formulation} the problem is formulated mathematically, the main objective is stated and the solution to the overlay problem is proposed.
 Then, the underlay system model is discussed in Section \ref{Underlay} and the optimal solution is presented.
 In Section \ref{Multi_SU} the extension to multiple SUs is discussed.
-Analysis of transmitters having a constant power is presented in Section \ref{Constant_Power_Tx}.
 In Section \ref{General_Delay}, the delay constraint is generalized to the case where multiple packets arrive at the same time and have the same deadline.
 An online adaptation solution is also proposed that maximizes the throughput subject to a delay constraint.
 Finally, numerical results are shown in Section \ref{Results}, while Section \ref{Conclusion} concludes the paper.

 Throughout the sequel, we use bold fonts for vectors and asterisk to denote that $x^*$ is the optimal value of $x$; all logarithms are natural, while the expected value operator is denoted $\mathbb{E}[\cdot]$ and is taken with respect to all the random variables in its argument.
 Finally, we use $(x)^+ \triangleq {\rm{max}}(x,0)$ and $\mathbb{R}$ to denote the set of the real numbers.